Understanding Food Sensitivity

 Is Food Sensitivity the Same as a Food Allergy?

-No. Food allergies involve immediate IgE-mediated immune responses that can be severe, while food sensitivities involve delayed IgG-mediated reactions that are typically milder and slower to develop.
+No. Food allergies involve immediate IgE-mediated immune responses that can be severe, while food sensitivities are often described as delayed reactions.
+Some individuals and clinicians use IgG reactivity patterns as part of a broader dietary discussion.

 Can IgG Food Sensitivity Tests Diagnose Disease?